Article written by Jason Andrews

 Put another way, a tourist goes somewhere and seeks out exactly what they imagine and hope the place should offer as an experience.
 They go to Paris to see the Eiffel Tower and the Louvre, and check those boxes off the list.
 A traveler, on the other hand, strives to have as few assumptions as possible about what they will do anywhere they go.
 This isn’t to say that one should never have a bucket list.
 Anyone could enjoy seeing the temples at Angkor Wat, hiking to Machu Picchu, or smoking a creamy joint at a coffeeshop in Amsterdam.
 These are lovely things to do.

-But eventually, if you are like me, you might find that these hallmark attractions are not actually the substance of travelling.
+But eventually, if you are like me, you might find that these hallmark attractions are not actually the substance of traveling.
 During a truly exploratory trip, the bucket list items are not the main event, or even the point of the trip.
 The main event is getting lost in a strange land.
 And this is just what Dan and I succeeded in doing, if ever so briefly, during our Tour de Guineas.

 Jason and Dan near the border of Guinea-Bissau and Guinea